Intilery/intilery.github.io/docs/schema/identify.md

 | -------- | ---------------------------------------- | ------ | ------------------------------------------------------------ |
 | `traits` | *optional*                               | Object | Free-form dictionary of traits of the user, like `email` or `name`.
 See the [Traits field docs](#traits) for a list of reserved trait names. |
 | `userId` | *optional if anonymousID is set instead* | String | Unique identifier for the user in your database.
 A userId or an anonymousId is required.
 See the [Identities docs](#identities) for more details. |

+### Marketing Preferences

+***Note:*** The trait Marketing Preferences is a system trait for setting the channel level subscription to marketing channels

 ## Example